 Logistic regression models for both active and passive smoking were statistically significant (p<0.001) while controlling for confounding variables (Table 4), and the Hosmer and Lemenshow test showed good model fit (x2=10.53, df=8, p=0.230 and x2=12.66, df=8, p=0.124 respectively).

-No association was found between the presence of sleep maintenance issues and active smoking or passive smoking.
+The results showed no association between sleep maintenance issues and active or passive smoking (Fig.1).
 It has been shown that difficulty maintaining sleep during pregnancy is associated with various factors.
 These included the level of depression (EPDS) and anxiety (STAI-State), the level of socioeconomic satisfaction, the occurrence of nausea or vomiting in the pregnant woman, and the trimester of pregnancy (Table 4).

 In the study group, if depression (EPDS) and anxiety (STAI-Stan) increased by 1 unit, the likelihood of experiencing sleep maintenance problems increased by 5% and 4%, respectively.
 On the other hand, as the socioeconomic status of an individual increases by one point, the chance of experiencing sleep maintenance issues decreases by approximately 10%.
 Moreover, pregnant women in the 2nd trimester of pregnancy had a 59% greater chance of experiencing sleep maintenance issues compared to pregnant women in the 1st and 3rd trimesters of pregnancy.
 Sleep maintenance issues were also 3.2 times higher in women in the 3rd trimester of pregnancy and 1.5 times for the 2nd trimester, relative to the first trimester.
 Furthermore, the chance of experiencing sleep maintenance issues was 40% higher in pregnant women complaining of nausea compared to those pregnant women not suffering from nausea or vomiting (Table 4).